skedgo/tripkit-react/docs/Geocoding.md

 Location search component (TKUILocationBox, used by TKUIRoutingQueryInput and TKUILocationSearch) provides autocompletion of addresses and POIs based on a customizable set of data sources.
-The [geocoding config property] allows the specification of the set of geocoding sources to consider, as well as a compare function to sort and prioritize results coming from different sources, and analogResults function to detect analog (duplicate) results between different data sources.
+The [geocoding config property] allows the specification of the set of geocoding sources to consider, as well as a custom compare function to sort and prioritize results coming from different sources, and a function to detect analog (duplicate) results between different data sources.

 Data sources included by default are: